-Research has shown that therapeutic yoga to improve posture and overall back health can be tremendously effective.
-Yoga increases flexibility and strength, and in addition offers relaxation and stress management.
+Research has shown therapeutic yoga exercises improve posture and overall back health and can be tremendously effective.
+Yoga for posture increases flexibility and strength, and in addition offers relaxation and stress management.

 It’s important to take steps early to improve posture.
 Over time, bad posture can develop into the hunched back of hyperkyphosis, or dowager’s hump.

 The 3-part series of exercises from the Healthy Back, Healthy Body series is designed to reverse the early stages of hyperkyphosis.
-The program consists of three 20-min. download yoga practices to delivered weekly for three weeks.
+The program consists of three 20-min. downloadable yoga practices delivered weekly for three weeks.
 The sequences include:

 A soothing and relaxing heart and chest-opening sequence to improve posture and reverse forward head posture.